Robbie Grossman Preview, Player Props: Rangers vs. Astros

 Astros Pitching Rankings

-- The 9.1 strikeouts per nine innings put together by the Astros pitching staff ranks seventh in the league.
+- The Astros have a 3.94 team ERA that ranks sixth among all league pitching staffs.

-- The Astros have a 3.96 team ERA that ranks sixth across all MLB pitching staffs.
+- Astros pitchers combine to surrender 174 total home runs at a rate of 1.2 per game (to rank 21st in baseball).

-- His last time out came on Wednesday against the Boston Red Sox, when the left-hander went six innings, surrendering two earned runs while giving up five hits.
+- The righty's last appearance came on Saturday against the New York Yankees, when he went six innings, surrendering six earned runs while allowing eight hits.

 © 2023 Data Skrive.
 All rights reserved.